stoerr/CoDeveloperGPTengine/README.md

 ## Usage

 To use the `Developers ChatGPT ToolBench`, you need to have registered as a plugin developer with ChatGPT.
 Once you've done that, you can add the `Developers ChatGPT ToolBench` using the "Develop your own plugin" option in the ChatGPT web interface with URL "localhost:3002".
 (You could also specify another port on the command line when starting it, if you like.)

 To start the plugin, navigate to the directory you want to access and run the `developersToolBenchPlugin` class.
 The plugin will start a server on port 3002 (by default) and will be ready to accept requests from ChatGPT.
+If you want to give a port use option -p <portnumber> ; if you want to write files add option -w .

 The plugin is written so that it cannot be used to go outside of the directory ("../somefile" won't work) and also files starting with a dot or containg /target/ are invisible and not writeable.
 That prevents directories like .git